Georgia Tech Yellow Jackets Logo

 Georgia Tech Yellow Jackets Logo 1978-1990

 The insect features a sharp stinger and defined muscles to showcase strength, courage, and fearlessness.
-Classic sneakers are drawn on their feet, while sports wristbands adorn their wrists.
+Classic sneakers are worn on their feet, while sports wristbands adorn their wrists.
 Light reflections in its large, round eyes highlight the yellowjacket wasp’s restless nature.
 Its antennae stick forward, and its mouth twists into a mysterious smile.

 Additionally, the shadows on the glyphs remain but have shifted from left to right, visually organizing the logo and making it neat.
 The color palette traditionally combines black and yellow, which stand out effectively on a white background.